gabrielgodoy-zz/gabrielgodoy.github.io/_posts/2016-12-24-prototype-and-prototypal-inheritance.markdown

 Questions arise about what to use, the `new` keyword, or `Object.create()`?

-`Object.create()` do not run the constructor function, and that can be good if you want just to setup a prototype chain.
+`Object.create()` do not run the constructor function, it simply sets an object to be the prototype of that object that you are creating.
+And that can be good if you want just to setup a prototype chain.

 Let me compare both ways of making a simple prototype chain.